NullMode/SpeallingWithSay/README.md

 with the say command.

 ## Why did I make this?
 Really?
-I was bored and needed to do.
+I was bored and needed something to do.
+And I suck at spelling.
 I doubt anyone will use it, but maybe someone will find it useful for something else.

 ## Setting it up